chrimson/classax/readme.txt

 Chris Limson
 a crowdsourced wiki database

+2017-12-08
+add null numeric values

+TODO:
+new/add op searches first
+add rank field, like buttons for each row. declare constants for additional columns fix clear to include reset comment
+XML config
+SQL script

 2017-12-07
 sort by number of matches
 use previous entry for default values clear input fields of any values sort numeric values in order add/new to table

-TODO:
-add null numeric values
-new/add op searches first
-add rank field, like buttons for each row

 2017-12-06
 modify default first page to show blank